Responsible coordination infrastructure needs clear boundaries.

 Consent traces, append-only audit logs, and explicit actor boundaries keep the approach partner-safe.

-Descriptive-only systems are easier to inspect and easier to trust.
+Descriptive workflow is easier to inspect and easier to trust.

 The record should always answer four questions.